Here’s what some of our community members have said about Jane.

 - She and husband Dave have lived here for over thirty years, thus earning her the enviable title of “Eastsider.”

 - She is sensibly progressive but seriously down-to-business about the issues that affect our lives on the East Side.

 - Having served as the Chair of the Saint Paul DFL she has the knowledge, contacts and skills to bring consensus and involvement.

 “I have known Jane for more than 25 years as a fellow Eastsider.
 She has always made sure elected officials in and out of city hall know our needs and wants.
 Jane’s dedication to the Eastside is one of many reasons I strongly support Jane for Ward 7 City Council.”

--Jayne Lallier, resident of Ward 7
+-Jayne Lallier, former resident of Ward 7

 “Jane’s care and concern for the residents of St. Paul is evident by her connection to so many people.
 Jane always knows exactly who to call, from her extensive circle of friends and associates.
 I can’t imagine a better candidate for St. Paul city council!”